Richard S. Lehman, Esq.

-These seminars cover a complete range of topics dealing with legal and practical advice for foreign investors that invest in United States businesses, United States real estate and United States securities; and aliens that immigrate to the United States.
+These videos and articles cover a complete range of topics dealing with legal and practical advice for foreign investors that invest in United States businesses, United States real estate and United States securities; and aliens that immigrate to the United States.
 This includes income, estate and gift tax planning for nonresident alien individuals and foreign entities such as foreign corporations, foreign trusts and foreign partnerships.
 Special sections are devoted to foreign investors in United States Real Estate, Tax Planning and Pre-Immigration Tax Planning.

 Pre-Immigration Income Tax Planning

 An immigrant coming to America for longer than a certain time period will become a Resident Alien for U.S. income taxes at some point in time.
-In doing so, they are subjecting themselves to a potential U.S. tax income on their annual worldwide income, an estate tax on their deaths on their worldwide assets and a tax on gifts of their worldwide wealth
+In doing so, they are subjecting themselves to a potential U.S. tax income on their annual worldwide income, an estate tax on their deaths on their worldwide assets and a tax on gifts of their worldwide wealth.

 Tax Planning for Foreign Investors Acquiring Larger (One Million Dollars and over) United States Real Estate Investments